 Richa Agarwal, co-founder of PostCode.io, and 2013 Code for America Fellow

 John Kaehny, open data expert and executive director of Reinvent Albany

 The discussion shed light on the records request system, discussed how to streamline the fulfillment process internally, and explained how technology is a component of improving it.

 The status quo of the public records request process can be frustrating and opaque for residents and city staff alike.
-The process is typically is closed — meaning that once someone submits a request they have no idea where is it in the funnel or when it will be delivered.
+The process is typically closed — meaning that once someone submits a request they have no idea where is it in the funnel or when it will be delivered.
 Staff are often overstretched and lack any streamlined, consistent way to deal with inbound requests.
 The process is decentralized among various city departments, so there is no way for the municipality to account for the costs of all the requests.
-And with no public archiving of requests — this requests are often repeated.
+And with no public archiving of requests — requests are often repeated, requiring unnecessary staff time.
 Since the process is closed it can also become highly politicized, and in some cases requests from certain parties are prioritized over others.